AsadAyub947/TB-Vitar/README.md

 ---

-### Improvement F: Process-Reward GRPO with Full TARA Loop
+### Second Improvement: Process-Reward GRPO with Full TARA Loop

 The core limitation of the First Improvement is that a model producing partially correct reasoning but an incorrect binary decision collapses to reward 0.0, receiving **no gradient signal for what it did correctly**.
 Improvement F decomposes the reward into **five independent components** — one per TARA step — providing partial-credit feedback at every gradient update: